codewithpatelo/linkedin-ai-ads-studio/README.md

 ```bash
 make setup
 ```
-Make sure to add .env file with OPENAI API KEYS.
+Make sure to add FE .env and BE .env file with OPENAI API KEYS.
+Optionally, you can enable Langsmith which is fully supported in this repository.

 Then: